pulumi/docs/content/docs/guides/saml/sso.md

 This document walks through the important aspects of configuring any SAML (Security Assertion Markup Language) 2.0 identity provider to work with the [Pulumi Console]({{ relref "../intro/console" >}}).

-> For a specific example, you can refer to one of our integration guides:
+> For a specific example, refer to one of our integration guides:
 >
 > - [Azure Active Directory]({{< relref "/docs/guides/saml/aad" >}})
 > - [G Suite (Google)]({{< relref "/docs/guides/saml/gsuite" >}})